StrikingLoo/strikingloo.github.io/_posts/2022-07-20-dithering.md

 ![](/resources/post_image/avenue-16.jpg){: alt="" loading="lazy"}

-This time, I'd say the image looks about the same!
+This time, I'd say the image looks about the same.
 But now the size went down from 962Kb to 534Kb.

 That's a reduction of 41% for a difference that we mostly don't notice.